values are the backbone of

 Dolphins are actually gray.
 Plain old gray is boring to me.
 I painted these dolphins pink and purple instead.

-Grey-scale showing the light and dark colors.
+Grey-scale showing the lights and darks

 painting with values